Makeup. We love it, and it's everywhere.

 Something that I perceived to be so attainable, apparently wasn't so.
 I needed something (or someone!) to meet me in the middle, and I knew that my fellow make-up lovers did too.
 Cue months upon months of research, emails & samples, I strived to curate a collection that promised quality.
 Gradually perfecting each brush and ensuring all products reached their absolute potential, almost exactly 1 year later, Brush Huis was born.

 Try for yourself.
-Join the Brush Huis family and experience the difference.
+Join the Brush Huis family and discover the difference.